Alexander-Nasuta/blueprint_dev_v2/README.md

 - Python 3.9 or higher installed (in general it's recommended to use a environment manager like [conda](https://docs.anaconda.com/free/anaconda/install/windows/) or [venv](https://docs.python.org/3/library/venv.html))
 - Docker installed (for example by installing [Docker Desktop](https://www.docker.com/products/docker-desktop/))
 - A running Database (for example [MariaDB](https://mariadb.org/) or [MongoDB](https://www.mongodb.com/))

+### Development Setup
+NOTE: to run database services you need to have a running database service (for example MariaDB or MongoDB) you need to provide some environment variables, that are used to connect to the database.
+NOTE: MongoDB needs to have a username and password set up, even if your MongoDB instance does not require authentication.

+1. Clone this repository
+2. If working with PyCharm you have to Mark the generated src directory as “Sources Root”.
+3. Install the required dependencies with `pip install -r requirements.txt`
+4. Run `fiot build`
+5. Run `fiot integration_tets`
+6. Start the individual services with by running the run.py files in the respective directories (for example `python src/database_mongo/run.py <<your enviorment vasriables>>`)

 ## Roadmap